mavdi/grunt-cucumberjs/README.md

 For more information visit [cucumber-parallel][8] module

-* For Cucumber version lesser than v0.8.0
-  • Requires dependency on [parallel-cucumber][6] npmjs module
+* For Cucumber version lesser than v0.8.0, it requires dependency on [parallel-cucumber][6] npmjs module

 #### options.workers